Deployment on Red Hat OpenShift

-OpenShift is a Kubernetes-based container application platform that you can use to build, containerize, and deploy your applications so that they’re highly available and scalable.
+Red Hat OpenShift is a Kubernetes-based container application platform that you can use to build, containerize, and deploy your applications so that they are highly available and scalable.
 You can also use the Open Liberty Operator to simplify deploying and managing your applications in the cloud.

-One of the benefits of running your applications on OpenShift is that you can deploy them to a cloud-hosted Infrastructure as a Service (IaaS) solution, or to your current on-premises structure.
-You can use the OpenShift CLI to develop your applications.
-Then, containerize applications in Open Liberty containers and deploy them to an OpenShift cluster.
+One of the benefits of running your applications on Red Hat OpenShift is that you can deploy them to a cloud-hosted Infrastructure as a Service (IaaS) solution, or to your current on-premises structure.
+You can use the Red Hat OpenShift CLI to develop your applications.
+Then, containerize applications in Open Liberty containers and deploy them to an Red Hat OpenShift cluster.

-Operators are extensions to Kubernetes that are customized to automate tasks beyond the initial automation that Kubernetes or OpenShift provide.
-The Open Liberty Operator has a capability level of five, which means that it has the highest level of enterprise capabilities, including auto-scaling, service binding, OpenShift certificate management integration, and Kubernetes Application Navigator (kAppNav) integration.
+Operators are extensions to Kubernetes that are customized to automate tasks beyond the initial automation that Kubernetes or Red Hat OpenShift provide.
+The Open Liberty Operator has a capability level of five, which means that it has the highest level of enterprise capabilities, including auto-scaling, service binding, and Red Hat OpenShift certificate management integration.

 With the Open Liberty Operator, you can make applications highly available by configuring horizontal auto-scaling, which creates or deletes application instances based on resource availability and consumption.